-Long wait times don’t just frustrate clients — they stress out your staff, lead to burnout, and reduce member and customer satisfaction, too.
-So it’s no surprise that just about every financial institution is wondering how to reduce queues in banks.
+Long wait times don’t just frustrate clients — they also stress out your staff, lead to burnout, and reduce member and customer satisfaction, too.
+So, it’s no surprise that just about every financial institution is wondering how to reduce queues in banks.

-If you’re looking for ways to reduce queue waiting times, then this is the guide for you.
-Here are 12 tips that improve waiting time management and foster happy members, customers and staff at your bank or credit union.
+If you’re looking for ways to reduce queue waiting times, read on for 12 tips that can help improve waiting time management and foster happy members, customers and staff at your bank or credit union.

-So how can banks reduce customer waiting time?
+So, how can banks reduce customer wait times?
 First, they need to think like their customers and members.
 Ultimately, today’s consumers want more control over their banking experience.
-They want to choose when, where, and how they interact with your institution — and long queues take that freedom away from them.
+They want to choose when, where, and how they interact with your institution—and long queues take that freedom away from them.

 Instead, it’s time to shift from a one-lane mindset and think outside the box.
-Thanks to modern technology, lines and queues no longer need to be linear, first come first served experiences.
-They can be virtual and in-person, customized to the needs of the individual, and pre-booked online.
+Thanks to modern technology, lines and queues no longer need to be linear, first-come first-served experiences.
+They can be both virtual (i.e. video banking) and in-person, customized to the needs of the individual, and pre-booked online.

 Once you get your administrative staff on board with this idea, anything is possible.
 This mindset shift will benefit more than your members and customers.
 It will also help staff be more efficient, productive, and effective.
 They’ll have more control over their schedules, save time between appointments, and have the data to ensure happy members and customers.